 You should not attempt to fight a denied claim without a qualified lawyer.
 Our attorneys can help you navigate this complex process and present a clear and convincing argument before the judge.

-How Long Does It Take to Receive Workers’ Comp Benefits?
+How Long Does It Take to Receive Workers’ Comp Benefits in Bremen, GA?

 If you visit a doctor approved by your employer’s workers’ comp insurance company, then the insurer will typically pay for your medical treatment starting with the first visit.
 Workers become eligible for income benefits if their injury forces them to miss more than seven days of work.